Encoding vs Encrypting

 java – java.ext.dirs=C:\IBM\WebSphere\AppServer\deploytool\itp\plugins\com.ibm.websphere.v7_7.0.2.v20110524_2321\wasJars\ -cp securityimpl.jar:iwsorb.jar com.ibm.ws.security.util.PasswordDecoder {xor}LDo8LTor

-This above command is one long command string (it might wrap depending on your screen) and it will create the following output in the command prompt:
+depending on your screen) and it will create the following output in the

 encoded password == “{xor}LDo8LTor”, decoded password == “secret”